 Here you find the answers to some frequently asked questions about the Gulf Coast road trip.

-The ultimate Gulf Coast road trip from Texas to Florida is 2085 miles (3355 km) long.
-To drive it takes about 39.5 hours not including any stops along the way.
+The ultimate Gulf Coast road trip from Texas to Florida is 1,981 miles (3,188 km) long.
+Driving it takes about 38 hours, not including any stops along the way.

-In contrast to the ultimate Texas to Florida road trip you can also take a much shorter Texas to Florida drive.
-From Houston to Pensacola Beach it’s 533 miles (858 km) and roughly 8 hours of driving not including any stops.
+In contrast to the ultimate Texas to Florida road trip, you can also take a much shorter Texas to Florida drive.
+From Houston to Pensacola Beach, without detours, it’s 533 miles (858 km) and roughly 8 hours.

 The Texas to Florida Gulf Coast road trip includes 5 states.
 After Texas you in order pass Louisiana, Mississippi and Alabama before you arrive in Florida.